ohjelmistokehitys/dockerfile-exercise/readme.md

 # See https://hub.docker.com/_/nginx for information about the nginx base image.
 #
 # Note that this stage is not based on the previous stages, which produced very
 # large images containing the Rust toolchain and development server.
-Instead, we only
+Instead, it
+# is based on a lightweight nginx image, which has nothing to do with Rust or
+# the previous development tools.
+This is the key to reducing the size of the
+# final image to just a few megabytes.
+#
-# copy the static files from the build stage, leaving out all unnecessary tools:
+# Copy the static files from the build stage to the public directory of nginx:
 COPY --from=build /sanuli/dist /usr/share/nginx/html

 # Nginx listens to port 80 by default, so we expose that port:
 EXPOSE 80

-# The CMD instruction is not needed here, as the nginx base image already has a CMD
+# A CMD instruction is not needed here, as the nginx base image already has a CMD,
+# which will be inherited.
+The nginx server will start when this container is run.
 ```

 After these changes, you can build different images for development and production purposes.
-The development image will contain the Rust toolchain and the development server, while the production image will only contain the built static files and an nginx web server to serve them.
+The development image will contain the Rust toolchain and the development server, while the production image will only contain the built static files and an nginx web server to serve them to clients.

 ## Step 6: Building and running the multi-stage Dockerfile